 Therapeutic magnet therapy artifacts on x-ray

-58 year old male presenting with constipation for 1.5 months.
-The patient had 2 sheets of magnets (5 each) attached over his sacroilliac joints, that were subsequently removed by the patient and not seen on the second image.
+Constipation for 1.5 months.
+The patient had 2 sheets of magnets (5 each) attached over his sacroiliac joints, that were subsequently removed by the patient and not seen on the second image.

 Loading Stack -